8Ginette8/gbif.range/README.md

 get_taxonomy("Panthera tigris",all=FALSE)
 ```

 Same may be done with Delphinus delphis (a species with > 100'000 observations).
 Notes that the download takes here longer unless the parameter *occ_samp* is used.
-Altough less precise, tt allows to extract a subsample of *n* GBIF observations per created tiles over the study area:
+Altough less precise, *occ_samp* allows to extract a subsample of *n* GBIF observations per created tiles over the study area:

 ``` r
 obs.dd = get_gbif("Delphinus delphis",occ_samp=1000) # here the example is a sample of 1000 observations per geographic tile